 This place was under my radar.
 The first I heard of it was as a lunch stopover on a Memphis city tour, which, in my mind, was not necessarily an endorsement as such.
 Then, on our bus tour, the driver Willie told passengers that Central was his favorite BBQ joint.
 We went there on our lunch break.

 The ribs were so tender, they broke apart just looking at them.
 I could easily cut the meat between the ribs with a butter knife.
 Trying to take a small bite likely as not would pull a big section of meat away from the bone.
-And the sauce had the perfect balance of sweet and tart.
+Here too are two different schools about how tender ribs should be, the other being that they should provide good chew and not pull away from the bone that easily.
+The sauce had the perfect balance of sweet and tart.
 These were the best BBQ ribs we’ve ever had.
 Oh, my! (☆☆☆☆)

 Central BBQ’s ribs